 In this section we apply Theorem~\ref{thm:hyper-sb} to derive optimal small ball estimates in normed spaces in terms of the underlying dimension.
-Since our study takes into account the unconditional structure of the norm both explicitly and implicitly, we begin with some auxiliary results in this context.
+Since our study takes into account the unconditional structure of the norm, both explicitly and implicitly, we begin with some auxiliary results in this context.
 Our approach blends with analytic techniques hence, in several instances, the norm under study is required to be smooth enough.
 In order to ease the exposition we assume throughout the section, without loss of generality, that the norms are sufficiently smooth; the general case follows by a standard approximation argument, as described e.g., in \cite{PV-dicho}.
 Let us point out that in the case of unconditional norms the smooth approximation can be arranged in order to preserve the unconditionality.